 4.2.
-Type
+Type and of short octoeniting and intransmission

 The C language supports several fundamental types of objects.
 Objects declared as characters (char) are large enough to store any member of the implementation's character set.
 If a genuine character from that character set is stored in a char variable, its value is equivalent to the integer code for that character.
 Other quantities may be stored into character variables, but the implementation is machine dependent.
 In particular, char may be signed or unsigned by default.